Fair Column Subset Selection: Introduction

-Unfortunately, as we show through a simple example, it may not be possible to do better than simply choosing twice as many columns.
+Unfortunately, as we show with an example (see \S~\ref{sec:problem}), in certain scenarios it may not be possible to do better than choosing twice as many columns.
 Can we hope to obtain guarantees of any kind in this fair setting?
-We answer this question in the affirmative.
-To achieve this, we will adopt an approach based on \textit{leverage score sampling}.
-Leverage scores are obtained from the SVD of a matrix, and can be used to find provably good subsets for \css.
-In particular, Papailiopoulos et al. showed that by simply choosing columns so that their leverage scores add up to a certain threshold, a relative-error approximation is possible~\cite{papailiopoulos2014provable}.
-While the necessary number of columns cannot be bounded in general, it is possible to do so if the leverage scores follow power-law decay, a condition often seen in real-world data~\cite{papailiopoulos2014provable}.
-In standard \css, finding an appropriate column subset is trivial once the leverage scores are known, as it simply involves picking the largest elements of a sorted list.
-In the fair setting, however, we show that finding an appropriate subset of minimal size is \np-hard.
-While the original result is again trivially extended to the fair setting by doubling the number of columns employed, we present an efficient algorithm that achieves this with essentially $1.5$ as many columns.
+We answer this question affirmatively.
+To achieve this, we adapt {\em leverage score sampling} to our fair setting.
+Leverage scores are obtained using the SVD of the matrix, and they are used to find provably good column subsets for \css.
+In particular, \citet{papailiopoulos2014provable} showed that by choosing columns with highest leverage scores such that their sum adds to a predefined threshold $\theta$, a relative-error approximation is possible.
+In standard \css, finding a column subset of minimum size satisfying threshold $\theta$ is trivial, by sorting the leverage scores.
+In the fair setting however, finding a subset of leverage scores of minimum size satisfying threshold $\theta$ for both groups is \np-hard.
+While the original result can be extended to the fair setting by solving for both groups independently and doubling the column count, we present an efficient algorithm that achieves this with essentially $1.5$ as many columns.
 Whether this factor can be improved is left as an open question.
-Finally, we introduce efficient heuristics for the problem based on QR factorizations with column pivoting, and assess their performance in our empirical evaluation.

-In various experiments on real-world datasets, we show that our approach produces column subsets with balanced results for the two groups, where conventional methods can neglect one of them.
+Finally, we introduce efficient heuristics for the problem based on QR factorizations with pivoting, and assess their performance in our empirical evaluation.
+Our contributions are summarized as follows: \squishlisttight \item We introduce the novel problem of fair column subset selection, where two groups are present in the data and the maximum reconstruction error of the two groups must be minimized. \item We extend the approach of deterministic leverage score sampling to the two-group fair setting.
+We show that the smallest column subset that achieves the desired guarantees is \np-hard to find, and give a polynomial-time algorithm wih relative-error guarantees with a column subset of essentially $1.5$ times the minimum possible size. \item We present efficient heuristics based on QR factorizations with column pivoting. \item We empirically evaluate our algorithms on real-world data and show they are able to select fair columns with high accuracy.
+Further, we analyse the price of fairness for our formulation. \squishend The paper is organised as follows: Section~\ref{sec:related} covers related work.
+Section~\ref{sec:problem} outlines our problem.
+We adapt deterministic leverage score sampling to the fair setting in Section~\ref{sec:pairs_ls}.
+Algorithms based on QR decomposition are given in Section~\ref{sec:fair_qr}.
+Experimental results are presented in Section~\ref{sec:experiments}.
+Finally, we conclude in Section~\ref{sec:conclusion}.